culurciello/theOrb/README.md

 - buttons: list all previous chats, new chat
 - user can click on a previous chat --> open it
 - new chat button --> create new chat
 - in chat drop list: can select a collection
+- button to add a chat to a existing or new collection

 Collection interface:
 - buttons: list with all previous collections, new collection